EmaAnd8/KatenaDash/README.md

 # BlockVerse(Katena Dashboard)
-The very first tentative of giving a dashboard to katena
+The very first tentative of giving a dashboard to katena:

-katena is a container which allows to exploit different experiment.
+Katena is a container which allows to exploit different experiment.
 This project aims at giving a dashboard to katena, so that the normale user which wants to use Katena
 has an underling software which is able to use all the potentialities of Katena